olaurendeau/rabbitmq-workshop/README.md

 In `backend/src/Logger/Logger.php` publish messages like `{"id": "1234", "message": "[18:21:26] afe4da94-55bf-4dd0-1a3c-e38e03dbb8ac [worker] Message processed"}` on exchange `amq.topic` with routing key `log.{application}`

-Copy `backend/worker.php` to a `backend/log-catcher.php`, build a LogProcessor echoing the message, define a temporary queue with a unique name and a customizable binding with `backend/src/RabbitMQ/RabbitMQWrapper::createTemporaryQueue` and consume from that queue.
+Copy `backend/worker.php` to a `backend/log-catcher.php`, build a LogProcessor that define a temporary queue with a unique name binded to `amq.topic` with default routing key `#` with `backend/src/RabbitMQ/RabbitMQWrapper::createTemporaryQueue`, consume from that queue and write the log message to standard output.

 Run `docker-compose restart worker` to restart worker

 Run `docker-compose run command bash` to ssh on command container

-Play with `php log-catcher.php "#"`
+Play with `php log-catcher.php`

+Optionnaly your script can take an application name as argument to filter on routing_key when binding the queue to exchange

 ### 5 - Push